SarahCyrDesign/SarahCyrDesign.github.io/_posts/2017-09-05-vineyard_companion_sinatra_app.markdown

 ---
 layout: post
 title:  "Vineyard Companion Sinatra App"
-date:   2017-09-05 17:53:37 +0000
+date:   2017-09-05 13:53:38 -0400
 ---

 ![](http://www.terlatovineyards.com/sites/default/files/slideshow/vineyard-grapes-home-slideshow.jpg)

-With the many possibilities for my Sinatra app to choose from, I decided on a Vineyard/Winery app that follows a User's wine tasting adventures and records their experiences.
+With the many possibilities for my Sinatra app to choose from, I decided on a Vineyard app that follows a User's wine tasting adventures and records their experiences.
 This app can be utilized in lieu of paper wine tasting lists that get lost over time.

 This is done by: